skymavis/waypoint-iOS/README.md

 // Import Ronin Waypoint SDK
 import waypoint
  let waypoint = Waypoint(
-    // Base URL of Waypoint for all API calls
+    // Base URL of Ronin Waypoint for all API calls
         waypointOrigin: "https://waypoint.roninchain.com",
     // Client ID registered in the Waypoint settings in the Developer Console
         clientId: "{YOUR_CLIENT_ID}",